-- 'Through major coursework (research in a specialized field), students will acquire ethical understanding and attitude, the ability to plan and execute research, research creativity, and research dissemination ability by participating in activities such as individual and group discussions on research topics with their academic advisor and two assistant academic advisors. - •Through the foundational course Disability Sciences Research and Practice, students will acquire the ability to understand and communicate about disability (knowledge and research methods) by assisting with practical research methods classes in the College of Disability Sciences under the guidance of the faculty member in charge of the class. - 'Through the foundational course Special Needs Education Practice and Research, students will acquire the ability to understand and communicate about disability, research creativity, and ethical understanding and attitude through practice and research in settings such as special education schools affiliated with the University of Tsukuba under the guidance of the faculty member in charge of the class. - ·In Foundation Subjects for Major (Disability Sciences Seminar I), external part-time lecturers who are conducting advanced research or practice are invited to teach classes in the form of exercises to acquire research ideas. - Through the foundational course Overseas Research Activities, students will acquire research dissemination ability by presenting research at international conferences and participating in research exchange with graduate students at overseas universities and other partner institutions. - ·Through research ethics workshops, students will acquire ethical understanding and attitude. - Through presentations regarding their doctoral dissertation, students will acquire research dissemination ability.
+- Through major coursework (research in a specialized field), students will acquire ethical understanding and attitude, the ability to plan and execute research, research creativity, and research dissemination ability by participating in activities such as individual and group discussions on research topics with their academic advisor and two assistant academic advisors. - Through the foundational course Disability Sciences Research and Practice, students will acquire the ability to understand and communicate about disability (knowledge and research methods) by assisting in classes in the College of Disability Sciences under the guidance of the faculty member in charge of the class. - Through the foundational course Overseas Research Activities, students will acquire research dissemination ability by presenting research at international conferences and participating in research exchange with graduate students at overseas universities and other partner institutions. - Through research ethics workshops, students will acquire ethical understanding and attitude. - Through presentations regarding their doctoral dissertation, students will acquire research dissemination ability.

-Learning methods · Processes
+Learning methods • Processes

 The degree program curriculum consists of courses for the preparation of a doctoral dissertation.
-Research courses are structured within seven specialized fields; graduate students must take one group of research courses (Research I, II, and III) from their chosen specialization as a compulsory subject.
-In all specializations, students must take part in a design presentation in Research I (October of the first year), submit an academic paper in Research II, and take part in a mid-term presentation in Research III (June of the third year).
+Research courses are structured within specialized fields; graduate students must take one group of research courses (Research I, II, and III) from their chosen specialization as a compulsory subject.
+In all specializations, students must take part in a design presentation in Research I (October of the first year), submit an academic paper in Research III, and take part in a mid-term presentation in Research III (June of the third year).

 In the spring semester of the first year, a research ethics workshop is held separately from classes to train attitudes toward research ethics and specific research ethics review procedures.
-Then, in Disability Sciences Research and Practice in the fall semester of the first year, students develop the teaching skills necessary for a university instructor by working in the research methods for their own specialized field as class assistants for practical courses in the College of Disability Sciences under the guidance of the faculty member in charge of the class.
+Then, in Disability Sciences Research and Practice in the fall semester of the first year, students develop the teaching skills by working in the research methods for their own specialized field as class assistants for courses in the College of Disability Sciences under the guidance of the faculty member in charge of the class.

-In addition, through practical research in the field at settings such as affiliated special needs schools (Special Needs Education Practice and Research), presentations at international conferences, and classes for research exchange seminars with graduate students of international partner universities (Overseas Research Activities), students develop the communication ability, international character, and research dissemination ability necessary for a researcher.
+In addition, through presentations at international conferences and classes for research exchange seminars with graduate students of international partner universities (Overseas Research Activities), students develop the communication ability, international character, and research dissemination ability necessary for a researcher or highly skilled professional with research skills.